-Public Trust, in conjunction with other members of the Trustee Corporations Association (TCA), is working with the FMA on how the guidance should be uniformly applied to the schemes they supervise.
+Public Trust, in conjunction with other members of the Corporate Trustees Association (CTA) (previously known as TCA - Trustee Corporations Association), is working with the FMA on how the guidance should be uniformly applied to the schemes they supervise.

 The first step in this work has been to design a review framework for supervisors to evaluate whether MIS managers are providing good value for money.
 Managers of KiwiSaver schemes are bound by legislation to keep their fees at a reasonable level.
 However, the prevailing opinion amongst customer advocates and the Government is that what qualifies as reasonable needs to be better defined across the industry.
 The FMA has introduced this guidance as a way for different providers to test their pricing models and products, in the context of the schemes they manage.

 Public Trust, along with other licenced MIS supervisors, is now helping trial this framework via a pilot programme with the FMA.
 Each supervisor has been asked to select three or four of its supervised MIS managers to take part; and to include both KiwiSaver and non-KiwiSaver funds.
 A questionnaire has been sent to each of the pilot MIS managers to complete.